 According to my understanding, LOB is a very simple method, it converts the dates into lines, you need to maintain these lines not crossed and near to each others as you can.
 Let us start with this example.
 We have 10 similar buildings, and we want to create the schedule using line of balance method.

-First, we will draw the Plain concrete works under footings, each building will take 10 days to be completed, so it is a straight forward process, see the figure below:
+We will draw the Plain concrete works under footings, each building will take 10 days to be completed, so it is a straight forward process.

 The X Axis represents the unit number, and the Y Axis represents the Time.
 So now we know each unit when the PC under footings should start and when it should finish.
 For example, Unit No. 7 should start in 31-May-17 and should finish 9-Jun-17.
 Now we want to add the reinforced concrete for footings, but it will take 15 days to complete one unit.
 So, here is the first role for LOB method, if the successor activity takes longer time for execution, then start from bottom.
 In our case the reinforced concrete for footings should start immediately after the Plain concrete finish.
 I.E 11-April-17, see the Line of Balance graph below after adding the reinforced Concrete for footings.

 LOB Step 3: